marieotsuka/webtype-spring2022/src/exercises/02-responsive.md

 Make a link to your mobile layouts from your class site.

 Bonus: Add a `@media print` query that specifies formatting for the printed website.
-Export this preview as a PDF and link from your class site.
+Export this preview as a PDF and link it from your class site.